Possible direct measurement of the expansion rate of the universe: Methodology and discussion

+So, we can relax the requirement on the relative precision of the detector for an observation of $1$ second on a single source to $10^{-5}$.
+This is an acceptable value for nowaday instruments, considering that the cosmic microwave background anisotropy of this order has already been successfully mapped.

+In the above formulation, a continuous observation is used.
+This is, however, not necessary for such a measurement.
+Consider the case there is a time interval between the measurement of $S_1$ and $S_2$, for example, we first observe the target for a time of $T_o$ and measure the fluence $S_1$, after a time interval $T_i$, we observe it again for a time of $T_o$ and measure the fluence $S_2$.
+It is easy to deduce

+This procedure can be repeated many times, such that we can sum up all the $S_1$ and $S_2$, respectively, to increase the observation time.
+As an example, let $T_i$ to be one year and $T_o$ to be a few hours.
+We can observe the target at the same specific time of every day for two years, then sum up the fluences of the first year and the second year, respectively, as $S_1$ and $S_2$.
+Thus, we can calculate $\Delta d_L / d_L$.

-Anyway, if we do manage to measure the flux to a very high precision, profiting from the abundance of galaxies in the universe, this method may be quite promising for measuring the expansion rate of the universe.
-Observation of galaxies at the same redshift may be averaged to increase the accuracy of the measurement of the expansion rate, or hopefully, if the accuracy achieved with single galaxies is good enough, we could even map the three-dimensional cosmic expansion, i.e. the cosmic expansion of the different directions in the sky along the redshift.
-Also note that $\Delta d_L / d_L$ has the same order from the redshift of zero to redshifts $z > 4$ (see Figure~\ref{fig:dlnd}), where the dark energy plays its role in the cosmic expansion, so the method may track the whole dynamics of the dark energy.
+Anyway, if we do manage to successfully conduct this kind of measurement, benefiting from the abundance of galaxies in the universe, this method may be quite promising for measuring the expansion rate of the universe.
+Hopefully, we could even map the three-dimensional cosmic expansion, i.e., the cosmic expansion rate of the different directions in the sky along the redshift.
+Also note that $\Delta d_L / d_L$ has the same order from the redshift of zero to redshifts $z > 4$ (see Fig.~\ref{fig:dlnd}).
+This covers the redshift range in which the dark energy plays its role in the cosmic expansion, so the method may track the whole dynamics of the dark energy.
+In addition, the method not only directly measures the cosmic expansion rate, but also is independent of any specific astrophysical process, which is usually very complex and affected by many factors.
+It is based on clean and clear fundamental physics, which strengthens its robustness.